Special Purpose Marine Air-Ground Task Force – Crisis Response – Africa: History

 Another significant event in November was the insert of personnel to Dakar, Senegal, Nov.
 13. The mission consisted of the movement of a contingent of Marines from SP-MAGTF Africa using SP-MAGTF Crisis Response Ospreys and a KC-130J Hercules.
 The movement was over 1,500 nautical miles and marked the first time Osprey aircraft landed in West Africa.
 There was a static display and demonstration flight for those in attendance, which included the U.S. Ambassador to Senegal, Mr. Lewis Lukens, and senior members of the Senegalese military.

 In January 2014 the SPMAGTF-CR operated out of Entebbe, Uganda to evacuate American staff in response to the South Sudan conflict.

 In March 2014, Spain agreed to an expansion to 850 marines and an extension of the mission for another year.

 In April 2014, Commandant Amos said that the USMC was to attempt to move the unit down to the Gulf of Guinea over the next two years.

 In May 2014, a 200 Marine detachment was again sent to Sigonella in response to "a deteriorating security situation in North Africa".

 In October 2014, Marines and Sailors with SPMAGTF Crisis Response Africa traveled to Liberia from Dakar, Senegal, to support OPERATION UNITED ASSISTANCE.
 The operation is part of a comprehensive U.S. Government effort, led by the U.S. Agency for International Development, to respond to and contain the outbreak of the Ebola virus in West Africa as quickly as possible.

 In 2015 the United States and Spain agreed on a permanent agreement for use of the base to replace the year-to-year terms the task force had been operating under.

 In July 2015, SPMAGTF-CR-AF 15.2 took authority for operations under the command of Col Cal L. Worth Jr. of the 6th Marine Regiment, 2d Marine Division.
 Col Worth's regiment staff composes the body of the CE.
 The ACE is Marine Medium Tiltrotor Squadron 261 (VMM-261), 2d Marine Air Wing; the GCE is the 3d Battalion, 8th Marine Regiment, 2d Marine Division; and the LCE is Combat Logistics Battalion-6, 2d Marine Logistics Group.
 All units are from the II Marine Expeditionary Force based aboard Marine Corps Base Camp Lejeune, North Carolina.

 In September 2015 SPMAGTF-CR-AF will deploy aboard various allied ships in Exercise Trident Juncture.

 In 2017 half of the unit's V-22s will be taken away for training.

+In 2021 the mission was shifted over to the US Army.